 The exhaust fan contact is an auxiliary dry contact that is mechanically interlocked to the heater's motor starter and is provided with terminals located in the electrical enclosure.
-The EFC is typically wired into an exhaust fan control circuit to activate the exhaust fan when the heater is on.
+The EFC is typically wired into an exhaust fan control circuit to activate the exhaust fan as a slave to the heater.